marepallisanthosh999333/marepallisanthosh.engineer/README.md

 This portfolio website serves as a comprehensive showcase of skills, projects, and experience in Data Science, Machine Learning, and AI.
 It features a clean, modern design with smooth animations and responsive layouts that work seamlessly across all devices.

 ![Portfolio Screenshot](./client/public/portfolio-screenshot.png)
-*Homepage showcasing modern design and interactive elements*
+*Homepage showcasing modern design, interactive elements, and the new project structure feature*

 ## Features